carlpadilla/carlpadilla/README.md

-I am a software engineer from Philadelphia, PA.
-I've had a passion for coding, technologies and problem solving since HighSchool.

-Creative, detail-oriented, with a deep interest in automation and learning.
-Proven track record of creating and implementing successful front and back end web applications.
-Looking to bring my skills to a tech company with global reach.
+I am a highly motivated and detail-oriented professional, and I am always eager to learn and stay up-to-date with the latest technologies.
+I am confident in my ability to deliver exceptional technical support and contribute to the success of any organization.